Australia enters recession after three decades of growth

 The country was already reeling from a prolonged drought and massive bushfires that had rattled the economy before the disease struck.

-Australia has now confirmed almost 26,000 cases of Covid-19 and 663 deaths from the virus, the vast majority in Melbourne, and its surroundings since July.
+Australia has now confirmed almost 26,000 cases of Covid-19 and 663 deaths from the virus, the vast majority in Melbourne and its surrounds since July.

 The government in July predicted a return to growth in the third quarter as virus restrictions eased.
 But the closure of non-essential businesses in Melbourne, the country’s second-biggest city, could stifle the recovery.